Korea19800/startup/README.md

 ## Service deliverable

 For this deliverable I added backend endpoints that brings quotes and images randomly from third party.
-Also, users can write a post in the post webpage
+Also, users will be able to write a post in the post webpage
 Finally, the website will return the number of posts and comments in the future and show the rankings based on these numbers.

 - **Node.js/Express HTTP service** - done!